NickMRamirez/elk/README.md

 # Elasticsearch Practice Project

+A project for practicing using Elasticsearch.

+## About this Project

+The following are some points about this project:

+* The host OS is CoreOS with an IP of 10.0.0.2
+* Access Elasticsearch at http://10.0.0.2:9200.
+It will take a minute or so before its available after starting it.
+* It runs an Elasticsearch cluster containing two nodes
+* Each node runs inside a Docker container
+* The containers use a Docker network to see one another

+## Setup

+You will require:

+1. VirtualBox, downloaded from the [VirtualBox website](https://www.virtualbox.org/wiki/Downloads).
+2. Vagrant, downloaded from the [Hashicorp website](https://www.vagrantup.com/downloads.html).
+3. An SSH client, such as the one that ships with [Git for Windows](https://git-scm.com/download/win).
+Be sure to choose the option to include the Unix tools on the Windows command line.

 To get started, clone this repository, `cd` into it and then issue the following command to create the environment:

 ```